 NUPKA MARCHE

-Let's connect with Tokachi and Obihiro through a new consumption system of "Know and Spread" and "Relationship Population"!
+Connect with Tokachi and Obihiro through the new consumption system of "Learn and Share" and the "Relationship Population"!

-HOTEL NUPKA (operated by Tokachi City Design) is a hotel in Obihiro, Tokachi, that welcomes visitors from all over the world with a "lifestyle-like trip".
-NUPKA recommends a wide variety of food produced in the rich natural environment of Tokachi, which will be gathered in Sapporo.
+HOTEL NUPKA (operated by Tokachi City Design) is a hotel in Tokachi/Obihiro that welcomes visitors from around the world with a "live-like-a-local" travel experience.
+Now, a collection of delicious foods made in the lush nature of Tokachi, recommended by NUPKA, is coming to Sapporo.

-In addition to sales and tastings, there will be morning events and talks.
-Come and experience the charm of Tokachi and Obihiro.
+In addition to sales, tastings, and sampling, there will be morning events and talks.
+Come and fully experience the charm of Tokachi and Obihiro.

 ■Meet-up & Talk Event

-Click here for map information and details of "NUPKA MARCHE from Tokachi
+Click here for map information and details on "NUPKA MARCHE from Tokachi"

 1. Home